orstavik/JoiEvents/docs/3_EventTranslationAndRouting/Event_linkClick.md

 filters out all the relevant "navigation events" and then *selectively block* such navigation events (cf. PriorEvent, AfterthoughtEvent and ReplaceDefaultAction).

-(If you really cannot stand the composed event propagating before the trigger event, there is one other alternative: The replaceDefaultAction pattern could be employed, and then once the developer wishes to let navigation events bypass, a new `<form>` element with the correct `href` and `method="get"` could be created and then called `.submit()` upon.
+If you really cannot stand the composed event propagating before the trigger event, there is one other alternative: The replaceDefaultAction pattern could be employed, and then once the developer wishes to let navigation events bypass, a new `<form>` element with the correct `href` and `method="get"` could be created and then called `.submit()` upon.
 However, this is a far more complex solution than the PriorEvent pattern.
-I consider the drawback of reverse propagation order to be less than the potential bugs that could arise from the composed event before the trigger event).
+I consider the drawback of reverse propagation order to be less than the potential bugs that could arise from the composed event before the trigger event.

 ## References